Best External Heart Rate Monitors iMore 2020

 This water-resistant chest strap is comfortable and offers electrode-based heart monitoring, so it's more accurate than others.

-Best for Long Runs: Scosche Rhythm24
+Best for Runners: Scosche Rhythm24

 The Rhythm24 has a battery status indicator, so you'll know if it's time to recharge.